sidoh/epaper_templates/README.md

    1. With PlatformIO: for example `pio run -e esp32 -t upload`.
    1. Use a pre-compiled binary from the [releases page](https://github.com/sidoh/epaper_templates/releases).
 1. Setup WiFi.
 A setup AP will appear named `epaper_XXXXXX`.
 The default password is **waveshare**.
+1. Visit the Web UI to configure further.

 ## Variables